-To facilitate educators' planning for their professional learning, they can use the Skills Framework for Early Childhood, which informs educators on trends and workforce profiles in the sector and occupations and job roles within the industry, including critical work functions, key tasks, and required skills and competencies.
-Educators can also use it to identify relevant training programmes available for them to upgrade and deepen their skills.
+To facilitate educators' planning for their professional learning, they may tap on the Skills Framework for Early Childhood, as well as the Continuing Professional Development (CPD) Roadmaps.
+The Skills Framework for Early Childhood informs educators on the Early Childhood landscape and job roles within the industry, such as the critical work functions, key tasks, as well as the required Technical Skills and Competencies (TSCs) for each job role.
+Educators may also use this resource to explore possible career opportunities and progression pathways within the sector.